The Real Gilligan's Island

 The Real Gilligan's Island is a reality television series that aired two seasons on TBS in 2004 and 2005.
 Contestants on the show were required to participate in challenges based on plots from the 1960s television show.
-Both editions of the show were recorded in the Mexican Caribbean on a location South from Cancun.
-Pop-punk group Bowling for Soup covered the original Gilligan's Island theme for the show and the show also featured music from the music producer and songwriter Brett Epstein.
+Both editions of the show were recorded in the Mexican Caribbean on a location south of Cancun.
+Pop-punk group Bowling for Soup covered the original Gilligan's Island theme for the show, and the show also featured music from the music producer and songwriter Brett Epstein.

 Combination format

-The format of the show was a combination of CBS's Survivor and the original show from the 1960s.
+The format of the show was a combination of the original show from the 1960s and CBS's Survivor.
 Contestants were divided into two teams of seven to start the show (14 total contestants).
 Each team was composed of members that were expected to dress and act like their Gilligan's Island counterpart.
 Characters used were: